pepstock-org/Charba/README.md

   * add `parseForArray` method of `JSON` class to parse a string to an array.
   * move `getStringProperty` and `getIntegerProperty` from `Id` class to `JsHelper` one.
   * use `outerHTML` property to get HTML string of an element instead of `innerHTML` with a temporary parent or a cloned instance.
+  * reduce visibility of the classes of injectable resources provided out-of-the-box.

 License
 -------